-Vermicomposting offers County residents a beneficial and legal way to compost food scraps, help the environment and create a valuable byproduct for use in gardens and houseplants.
+Composting with worms, called vermicomposting, offers County residents a beneficial and legal way to compost food scraps at home, help the environment and create a valuable byproduct for use in gardens and houseplants.

-Soil incorporation provides a very simple, legal alternative for County residents to compost small amounts of food scraps.
+Soil incorporation, the process of burying food scraps, provides a simple, legal alternative for County residents to compost small amounts of food "waste" at home.

 Grasscycling and Leafcycling